Jessica-0823/Bellabeat-case-study/README.md

 ## ✅ Recommendations
 Based on the visualizations. here are some recommendations for Bellabeat :
-- Encourage users to reach at least 10,000 steps daily by providing app notifications and small rewards.
+- Encourage users to reach 10,000+ steps daily using app notifications and small rewards.
-- Introduce sleep improvement programs since many users show low average sleep duration.
+- Introduce sleep improvement programs, since users sleep below recommended levels.
-- Launch challenges or campaigns during peak activity hours to increase engagement.
+- Launch challenges during peak activity hours (late morning, evening) to maximize engagement.
-- Personalize recommendations in the app based on individual sleep and activity patterns.
+- Provide personalized recommendations based on each user’s activity and sleep trends.
+- Project inspired by the Google Data Analytics Capstone Case Study.

 ## 💡Conclusion
 These findings help Bellabeat identify where users struggle with insufficient sleep and activity and highlight opportunities to improve engagement through personalized programs, challenges, and habit-forming nudges.